phpbbmodders-30x-mods/acp-svn/contrib/HOWTO.md

 		cd your_forum_dir
 		mkdir cache files store images/avatars/upload

 13. You need to create a config.php.
 If you already had a working forum you can copy that file and add the edits for this MOD using nano or the favorite text editor you have installed on your server (I personally prefer jed).
 If you don't have a working forum then you can open your local copy of config.php and copy the contents.
 If you are to install a new forum, then you just leave a empty config.php and phpBB will do the rest for you.
+You will also need to create includes/subversion/config_svn.php, you can use the copy in the MOD to see how to edit it.

 14. You need to make the web server the owner of all files and directories, the web server should also be the only one allowed to write to them.
 You might need sudo to do these steps.
 Also change the name and group of the web server if they are not www-data

-		chown -R www-data:www-data ./*
+		chown -R www-data:www-data ./

 	These two makes the files and directories only accessible by the web server.